webaware/gravityforms-eway/readme.txt

 1. Either install automatically through the WordPress admin, or download the .zip file, unzip to a folder, and upload the folder to your /wp-content/plugins/ directory.
 Read [Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins) in the WordPress Codex for details.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Install and activate the [Gravity Forms](http://webaware.com.au/get-gravity-forms) plugin.
-4. Edit the eWAY Payments settings to set your eWAY API key, API password, Customer ID, and options.
+4. Edit the eWAY Payments settings to set your eWAY API key, API password, Customer ID, Client-Side Encryption Key, and options.

 Gravity Forms will now display the Credit Card and Recurring fields under Pricing Fields when you edit a form.